 Mind you, banks keep raising the minimum balance, and since they are not paying you interest on your balance, this is money sitting idle and not working for you!

 If you want to stay with your bank and avoid the monthly fee, consider maintaining the minimum balance to qualify for a fee waiver.

 Some banks will offer fee waivers when you open multiple accounts with them, e.g. credit cards, investments (GICs, mutual funds), and mortgages.

 For example, the monthly fee for the RBC No Limit Banking account is $16.95; however, you can have the fee waived or reduced depending on the number of other accounts you have with RBC.

 I currently pay $5.95/month for this account after accounting for the credit card and investment account I have with RBC.

 4. Negotiate a Discount

 Everything is negotiable.
 Whether or not the negotiation is easy is another thing. – Carrie Fisher

 If you are a client in good standing, you may be able to negotiate a good deal.
-Consider discussing your concerns with your bank and they may be willing to offer you alternatives that suit your needs at reduced or no cost.
-Personal finance blogger, Robb Engen, was able to negotiate such a deal with TD.
+Consider discussing your concerns with your bank, and they may be willing to offer you alternatives that suit your needs at reduced or no cost.

 - No-fee bank account with unlimited monthly transactions